mattdonnelly/Swifter/README.md

 ### Usage

 Swifter can be used with the 3 different kinds of authentication protocols Twitter allows.
-You can specify which protocol to use as show below.
+You can specify which protocol to use as shown below.
 For more information on each of the authentication protocols, please check [Twitter OAuth Help](https://dev.twitter.com/oauth).

 Instantiation with ACAccount: